deltel/java-concepts/README.md

-A project containing tests to verify the functionality of *CompletableFuture*.
+A project containing tests to verify the functionality of java concepts.